Rasmus Karjalainen: PS Kemi

 Karjalainen made his debut on the highest level of Finnish football, Veikkausliiga on season 2017 when he transferred to PS Kemi.
 He made his debut on 8 April, playing the first 70 minutes of a 0–0 draw against HIFK.

 KuPS

 For season 2018 he signed for KuPS.

 Fortuna Sittard

-In June 2019 he made a deal with Dutch Fortuna Sittard.
+In June 2019 he made a deal with Eredivisie side Fortuna Sittard, for an undisclosed fee.

 In August 2020 he was loaned for a year to Allsvenskan side Örebro.
+In March 2021, Karjalainen suffered almost a career ending severe head injury in training with Örebro, and was forced to be ruled out for several months.

 Helsingborg

 On 17 July 2021, Karjalainen joined Superettan club Helsingborgs IF, signing a two-year deal.

 Return to Oulu

-On 23 June 2022, Karjalainen returned to AC Oulu.
+On 23 June 2022, Karjalainen returned to AC Oulu for an undisclosed fee.

+After the 2023 Veikkausliiga season, it was announced that Karjalainen will leave AC Oulu.

+SJK

+On 16 November 2023, it was confirmed by SJK that they had signed with Karjalainen on a two-year deal, starting in 2024.
+He played for the club's reserve team Kerho-07, currently SJK Akatemia, in 2015.

 International career

 Karjalainen made his debut for the Finland national team on 5 June 2018 in a friendly match in Ilie Oană Stadium, Ploiești against Romania when he replaced Berat Sadik as a substitute on 63rd minute.